destroyedlolo/Majordome/UseCases/Step by Step Tutorial/ReadMe.md

 ## Preamble

 As an example, we will take data issued by a UPS where data are published through MQTT.
+A data set is published every 15 seconds.

 ```
 onduleur/input.transfer.low	180